shunjizhan/use-tree-state/README.md

   path: [],    // path is an array of indexes to this node from root node
   _id: 0,

-  // not reserved, can carry any extra info about this node nickname (optional): 'pikachu', url (optional): 'www.pokemon.com',
+  // all other keys are not reserved, can carry any extra info about this node nickname (optional): 'pikachu', url (optional): 'www.pokemon.com',
   ...